IssikaDey/Project---Ecommerce---Data-Analysis/README.md

 The data is originally from the article Hotel Booking Demand Datasets, written by Nuno Antonio, Ana Almeida, and Luis Nunes for Data in Brief, Volume 22, February 2019.

 The data was downloaded and cleaned by **Issika Dey, Yagnasani Mukherjee and Sumi Paul.**

+This acknowledgement expresses gratitude to Python trainer, **Mr. Suramya Biswas**, and **Anudeep Foundation** for their guidance in the project.
+It also appreciates the team's collaboration, the foundation's resources, and valuable feedback from supervisors that enhanced the project presentation skills.